icta-tecaji/linux-containers/01_Introduction_to_Linux_Containers/README.md

 - **Filesystem (rootfs)**
     - "guest system rootfs"

+Due to the flexibility of of such system design, containers (LXC) also support direct **hardware device passthrough** to guest systems.
+This is especially important for applications requiring low-level access to PCI devices, such as GPUs and NICs, as well as for USB devices etc.

 ### Control Groups (cgroups)

 `cgroups`, short for control groups, is a feature of the Linux kernel that allows you to allocate, prioritize, deny, manage, and monitor system resources like CPU time, system memory, network bandwidth (using cgroup networking extensions), or combinations of these resources for a group of processes running on a system.
-It's a powerful tool for *resource management* and is widely used in various scenarios, especially in containerization and virtualization.
+It's a powerful tool for **resource management** and is widely used in various scenarios, especially in containerization and virtualization.

 You can group processes into cgroups based on various criteria like user, service, or task.
 This grouping mechanism can isolate these processes from others, making it useful for system stability and security.
 In virtualization and containerization (like Docker and LXC), cgroups provide a way to isolate and limit resources used by containers, ensuring that they don’t monopolize system resources.
 They help in managing and optimizing the performance of applications by controlling the allocation of resources.